 The motion, tabled by Moroz and Loyola district councillor Alexandre Teodoresco, calls on Hydro to hold a public meeting in the borough by June.
 The borough is also hoping to work with Hydro-Québec toward better real-time communication, and is calling for “a detailed plan of corrective and preventive measures.”
 It also calls on Hydro-Québec “to accelerate the schedule of work related to strengthening the electrical network serving the territory of the borough, including the new Côte-Saint-Luc substation.”

 There is still more to be discussed.
 So, a fourth meeting is planned in the coming days.
-What still needs to be addressed, McGraw emphasizes, is exactly what is in the CDN-NDG motion: “What solutions are going to be put in place to mitigate, if not prevent this, from happening again.”
+What still needs to be addressed, McGraw emphasizes, is exactly what is in the CDN-NDG motion: “What solutions are going to be put in place to mitigate, if not prevent this, from happening again.” n